redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 * Providing WebAssembly with logging functions
 * Implementing a unit test framework

-None of the coding related to the above tasks will be described here as this is not central to the task at hand.
+None of the above coding will be described here as this is not central to the task at hand.
 Instead, the following bare-bones steps are documented:

 1. Instantiate the `.wasm` module